Terry-Migwi/Core--week-13-IP-/README.md

 # Customer Segmentation
-This repository contains two projects covering supervised and unsupervised learning with R
+This repository contains a project covering unsupervised learning with R

 ## Title
 Unsupervised Learning in R